Luis Redondo: Partido Anticorrupcion

-Congressional president and leadership dispute
+Congressional president

 In October 2021, the presidential candidates for PSH and LIBRE, Salvador Nasralla and Xiomara Castro, respectively, struck an alliance.
 Part of the agreement for Nasralla to step down as a candidate and endorse Castro was that if they were able to gain a majority in Congress, the head of Congress would be a member of the Savior Party.
 Castro's party won 50 seats, whilst Nasralla's party won 10.
-On December 23, during a livestream, Nasralla announced his endorsement for Luis Redondo to become the President of the Congress.
+On 23 December, during a livestream, Nasralla announced his endorsement for Luis Redondo to become the President of the Congress.
 The next morning, Castro followed suit.
 When the newly elected congress voted for a congressional president on 21 January 2022, 18 deputies from Castro's party refused to honour the agreement.
 Instead, with support from opposition parties they voted for Jorge Cálix, a member of LIBRE, rather than Redondo.
 Nasralla commented on the incident as "another coup like in 2009".
 As a consequence, the 18 deputies were expelled from LIBRE.
 The dispute was resolved when Cálix agreed to renounce his claim to the Presidency of the Congress, allowing Redondo to lead the Congress.
 Cálix's and the expelled deputies' membership of LIBRE was subsequently restored by LIBRE's leader Manuel Zelaya.